Rams News & Views Transcriptions

 15:11

 They've gotten some awards for the National Academy of Television Arts and Sciences and some student production awards, which is essentially kind of like a student Emmy, same company that does the Emmy productions.
-We've done a lot of live streaming, especially when we went through Covad, we did quite a bit of live streaming, but we've continued on that.
+We've done a lot of live streaming, especially when we went through COVID, we did quite a bit of live streaming, but we've continued on that.

 15:27